-Proposal No. 1 Proposal Description Election of Directors.
-Vote Required for Approval Nominees receiving the most "For" votes from the holders of shares present or represented by proxy and entitled to vote on the matter; withheld votes will have no effect.
-Effect of Abstentions Not applicable.
-Effect of Broker Non-Votes No effect; no broker discretion to vote.
-2 Ratification of the selection of BDO USA, LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023.
+Proposal No. Proposal Description Vote Required for Approval Effect of Abstentions Broker Non- Votes 1 Election of Directors.
+Nominees receiving the most "For" votes from the holders of shares present or represented by proxy and entitled to vote on the matter; withheld votes will have no effect.
+Not applicable.
+No effect; no broker discretion to vote.
+2 Ratification of the selection of BDO USA, LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024.
 "For" votes from the holders of a majority of shares present or represented by proxy and entitled to vote on the matter.
 Against.
 Not applicable.
 (1) 3 Non-binding advisory approval of our executive compensation.
 "For" votes from the holders of a majority of shares present or represented by proxy and entitled to vote on the matter.
 Against.
 No effect; no broker discretion to vote.